Research & Innovation Project

 Globally, millions of patients cannot access consistent rehabilitation therapy due to cost, geographic distance, or limited clinical resources.
 NeuronFRAMES aims to address these challenges by delivering therapy tools through a standard web browser, requiring only a webcam and internet connection.

-Built with HTML, CSS, JavaScript, MediaPipe, and Arduino sensors, the platform is designed to be affordable and deployable in diverse settings โ€” from clinical facilities to patients' homes.
+Built with HTML, CSS, JavaScript, and Arduino sensors, the platform is designed to be affordable and deployable in diverse settings โ€” from clinical facilities to patients' homes.

 ๐ŸŒ